-To understand what a bone marrow transplant is really like, it might help to think of it like a blood transfusion.
-The idea is simple: Replace damaged bone marrow cells with healthy ones.
+To understand what a bone marrow transplant is really like, it might help to think of it like a blood transfusion: damaged or cancer-filled bone marrow is replaced with healthy bone marrow cells.

 If the healthy cells come from your own bone marrow, it’s an autologous transplant.
 If they come from someone else (a donor), it’s an allogeneic one.

 Either way, there are three basic steps:

 - Get your body ready to receive them (conditioning).

 - Put the new cells into your body.